Antihypertensive and Lipid Lowering Treatment to Prevent Heart Attack Trial

 The Antihypertensive and Lipid Lowering Treatment to Prevent Heart Attack Trial, also known as ALLHAT, was a randomized, double-blind, active-controlled study comparing at the same time, four different classes of antihypertensive drugs with the rate of coronary heart disease (CHD) events in ‘high-risk’ people with hypertension.
 Participants were initially randomised to chlorthalidone (diuretic) versus doxazosin (alpha-adrenergic blocker), lisinopril (ACE-inhibitor), and amlodipine (calcium channel blocker).

 The doxazosin arm was discontinued early on in the trial because of a higher rate of combined cardiovascular events and admissions for heart failure compared with chlorthalidone.
 The study concluded that major CHD events did not differ between initial use of chlorthalidone versus lisinopril or amlodipine.
-As a result, the Joint National Committee (7) guidelines of 2003, recommended the cheaper but equally effective diuretics as a first line treatment for hypertension.
+As a result, the Joint National Committee (7) guidelines of 2003 recommended the cheaper but equally effective diuretics as a first-line treatment for hypertension.
 The study also confirmed the previously held views that ACE inhibitors were less effective in blood pressure control and stroke prevention in men of African and Caribbean descent.

 Background

 By the mid-1990s, there was increasing awareness of the relative reduction of risks for stroke and CHD with lowering blood pressure, and the main drugs in use were initially diuretics and beta-blockers.
-Shortly after, other newer classes of blood pressure lowering drugs were developed and the ALLHAT study aimed to clarify their relative values with the aim to also answer which one to use first.
+Shortly after, other newer classes of blood pressure-lowering drugs were developed, and the ALLHAT study aimed to clarify their relative values, with the aim of also answering which one to use first.
 The trial was supported mainly by the National Heart, Lung and Blood Institute, part of the National Institutes of Health (NIH), and received some support from Pfizer.